itwritsmall/itwritsmall.github.io/_drafts/2020-05-25-setup-powercli-ubuntu.md

 ### VMWare

 You'll need a VMWare environment or what is the point of all of this?
 If you are using the Free edition of ESXi, PowerCLI will be limited to read only capabilities.
-A licensed vCenter installation gets you the ability to write.
+A licensed vCenter installation gets you the ability to also write.

-### Github

-So technically, this isn't a requirement but you're installing PowerCLI to write code and if you're writing code you should be managing versioning.
-Github will get you there, a free account will work for your purposes.

 ## Tutorial

+- Step 1- Installing and Configuring Visual Studio Code
-- Step 1- Installing Powershell
+- Step 2- Installing and Testing Powershell
+- Step 3- Installing and Testing PowerCLI

-### Step 1- Installing Powershell
+### Step 1- Installing and Configuring Visual Studio Code

+The first five steps in this post could be done in nearly any order, but if Visual Studio Code is installed first then the rest of the tasks can be done from within the program.

 ## Step 1,2….N